 The first crisis came six years into the project, when the Raineys’ son, William, was diagnosed with cancer.
 While he began treatment, his girlfriend was working, so Quest and Ma Rainey cared for William’s infant son.

-Over the years, he screened versions of the film at local venues.
+Through the years that he shot footage, he screened versions of the film at local venues.
 “I wanted to be a part of this community and make this for the community,” he says.
 Olshefski, who is white, acknowledges that he follows a history of white outsiders making stories about black communities.
 “It can be damaging,” he notes.
 From the start, he says, “my approach wasn’t to go in like a tourist and take those photos and show them to my friends somewhere else.
 I wanted to take those photos in the community for the community.”

 He began thinking about bringing the Raineys’ story to a wider audience in 2014, after he applied for, and was accepted to, the IFP Documentary Lab.
 By then, he had been puzzling out how he could edit more than 300 hours of footage into a film, and was hoping the lab might provide a grant.
-What it offered, however, was nine months of mentoring for first-time filmmakers.
+Instead, it offered nine months of mentoring for first-time filmmakers.
 The other filmmakers arrived at the lab with their producers or editors; Olshefski brought Quest Rainey.

 After reviewing Olshefski’s footage, lab participants said he had the makings of a compelling film, but told him that in order to realize its potential, he would need to work with experienced documentary filmmakers and get funding.
 The problem, Olshefski says, was that he didn’t know people in the film world.